NEWS RELEASE

 [Best Film] The Grand Outlet - East Jakarta

-This was a design project for an outlet mall in Indonesia, a country experiencing rapid economic growth.
-Combining the strengths of our company, which has ample experience in designing outlet malls across Japan, and our local subsidiary Mitsubishi Jisho Design Asia (MJDA), which has operational know-how in Southeast Asia, we undertook a series of initiatives from the upstream of the project to post-construction support.
-Despite the harsh tropical climate, environmental simulation and computational design enabled us to realize a comfortable semi-outdoor commercial space, with a glass roof that gives off an appearance of sunlight filtering through the trees.
-Through domestic and local collaboration, we were able to create a high-quality design based on the concept of "Shopping in Nature."
+This was a design project for an outlet mall in Indonesia, a country experiencing rapid economic development.
+We combined the strengths of our company, which has extensive experience designing outlet malls across Japan, and our local subsidiary Mitsubishi Jisho Design Asia (MJDA), which has operational know-how in Southeast Asia, to undertake a series of initiatives from the upstream of the project to post-construction support.
+Despite the harsh tropical climate, environmental simulation and computational design enabled us to create a comfortable semi-outdoor commercial space, featuring a glass roof that creates an appearance of sunlight filtering through the trees.
+Through collaboration between domestic and local partners, we were able to create a high-quality design based on the concept of "Shopping in Nature."

-Not only did we export design knowledge, but we also demonstrated a highly effective solution that had not existed locally, namely "effective use of semi-outdoor space."
-This project was evaluated as one that is expected to be expanded in the region in the future.
+Not only did it export design knowledge, but it also demonstrated a highly effective solution that had not been seen locally - "effective use of semi-outdoor space."
+It was evaluated as a project that is expected to be developed in the region in the future.

 NEW task and ambient air-conditioning system: Beyond "ZEB"

-The newly developed "NEW task and ambient air-conditioning system" combines floor radiant air conditioning, which has minimal temperature unevenness, with floor outlet air conditioning, which blows out heated air under the floor based on people's location information obtained by sensors, to create a localized air-conditioned environment.
-This air conditioning control, which takes into account the changing of the seasons and the transitions in people's activities and incorporates the concept of time, contributed to Shinryo Innovation Hub Main Building (awarded the Best Work) obtaining the "ZEB" certification.
-However, to achieve carbon neutrality (CN), which is beyond "ZEB," it is necessary to overcome various challenges, such as reducing CO2 emissions generated during construction.
-This technology contributes to achieving this goal by pursuing comfort.
+The newly developed "NEW task and ambient air-conditioning system" creates a localized air-conditioning environment by combining floor radiant air conditioning, which minimizes temperature variations, with underfloor air conditioning, which blows heated air under the floor based on people's location information obtained by sensors.
+This air conditioning control, which takes into account the changing seasons and transitions in people's activities and incorporates the concept of time, contributed to the Shinryo Innovation Hub (Best Work Award) obtaining ZEB certification.
+However, to see ZEB as a milestone and achieve carbon neutrality (CN), which is the next step, it is also necessary to overcome various challenges, such as reducing CO2 emissions generated during construction.
+This technology contributes to achieving this goal by both pursuing comfort and achieving it.

-This unprecedented system combines conventional methods with a reversible fan and digital control, and while it is a small-scale initiative, it has a significant effect on energy savings throughout the building.
+This "never before seen" system combines conventional methods with a reversible fan and digital control, and while it is a small-scale initiative, it has a significant effect on energy savings throughout the building.

 [Excellent Environment/Technology Award]

-A new highly efficient core rod type vibration control system applied to a super high-rise office building (TAMACHI TOWER)
+A new, highly efficient core rod vibration control system applied to a super high-rise office building (TAMACHI TOWER)

-Reducing the need for dampers increases the effective office floor space, and the core rods of the SRC structure reduce the amount of steel used, lowering construction costs and reducing CO2 emissions during construction.
+Reducing the number of dampers increases the effective office area, and the core rods of the SRC structure reduce the amount of steel used, reducing construction costs and CO2 emissions during construction.

-This new, inexpensive, and highly versatile method for seismic isolation in high-rise office buildings, which had previously been considered difficult to achieve, was recognized as the result of our company's accumulated technical knowledge and abundant track record in designing this type of building over many years.
+This new, inexpensive and versatile method for seismic isolation of high-rise office buildings, which has traditionally been considered difficult, was recognized as the result of our accumulated technical expertise, which has been built up over many years of experience in designing this type of building.

 This culinary school is located on the border between a residential area and a university campus.
 In order to blend in with the surrounding environment of the site and the surrounding greenery within the building, the historic row of cherry trees was preserved and the exterior design echoed this, while the interior has been designed to create a space where nature can be felt no matter where you are, with clever use of the building's segmentation and openings.
 The interior of the building has been designed to eliminate boundaries created by doors and walls as much as possible, creating an open space where faculty and students, and students themselves, can exchange opinions and inspire each other at any time.
 In the practical rooms, which are reminiscent of restaurant kitchens and confectionery workshops, students can learn while imagining their future workplaces.